Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 Fortunately, there are never ending ways to decorate rocks.
 You might have seen the kindness rocks movement of the last several years.
 Local towns decorate and leave rocks throughout the community.
 Those who find the stones can re-hide or keep them.
 Many communities require finders to replace their kept rocks with new ones.

-Those who participate in kindness rocks, or who otherwise decorate stones, have developed unique methods.
+Those who participate in kindness rocks, or who otherwise decorate stones, have developed unique artistic methods.
 One of my favorites is the mandala drawing or dotting techniques.

 Mandalas have a surprisingly long history in psychology and mental health.
 Carl Jung, an early pioneer in psychology and dream interpretation, loved mandalas.
 He believed they were a manifestation of the inner self.
 No two created were alike, much like snowflakes.